 Preferred additional qualifications

-- Experience working on research or MEL on programs relating to Early Childhood Development and/or Basic Education
+- Experience working on research or MEL on programs relating to agriculture, social protection, nutrition, or economic livelihoods

 - Experience in management consulting or other professional services